Anthony Molloy (Gaelic footballer): Playing career

-Management career
+Managerial career

 Molloy managed the county minor team to an Ulster Minor Football Championship title in 1996.
 Molloy, assisted by Naomh Columba's Michael Oliver McIntyre and Paddy McBride of Downings, also led the team to the 1996 Ulster Minor Football League title.

 Molloy was mentioned as a possible successor to P. J. McGowan as manager in 1997 in a dual role with Tom Conaghan.
 He withdrew and Declan Bonner became manager.

 He was managing his local club in 2007.
 He has also been assistant manager.

 Molloy has also managed the Naomh Columba club.

 Immediately following Donegal's All-Ireland semi-final victory over Cork in 2012, manager Jim McGuinness had Molloy deliver a message to the players beneath the Hogan Stand in Croke Park.
 Captain Michael Murphy later described it: "'Seize the opportunity' was pretty much the message he gave us.
 We're still trying to live by those words now; in every game we play we're living in the present, trying to grab the chance.
 Molloy didn't beat around the bush when he came in.
 He warned us that there was no point in us living with the false hope that it would all be quiet, but that we needed to be ourselves.
 His big message was about seizing the opportunity and how they thought after '92 that they'd win more".
 When Donegal won the 2012 All-Ireland Senior Football Championship Final, Molloy raised the hand of Murphy at the local homecoming event, where Paddy McGrath and Pat Shovelin also featured.